cdoan1/static-site-starter-src/docs/fleet-health.md

 ```

 - The MCH and MCE reflect the deploy time status of RHACM.
 We can derive the instantious pod state weither they are running or crashing, and historically if the pods have a history of restarting.
 From this we cannot tell if the internal function are nominal.
+- Because we use Openshift Gitops to deploy RHACM as an ArgoCD application, we also inspect ArgoCD to determine the immediate state of the ACM component deployment (See Image 1 above).
 - To determine ACM Heath from metrics and utilization, the Openshift Monitoriing components can be inspected.
 If ACM Observability is enabled, then the ACM Hub (local-cluster) is aggregated with the rest of the fleet data and available in the aggregate Grafana dashboard.

 ### What is needed